ans-group/docs.ukfast.co.uk/source/dr-ha/ukfast_backup/backup_schedule.md

 ## User defined includes and excludes

-Navigate to the "custom includes/excludes section on the page and select `+ Add custom record` and follow the guidance below to create a rule.
+Navigate to the "custom includes/excludes section on the page and select `+ Add custom record` and follow the guidance below to create a rule."

 ![connect](files/backup_schedule_3.png)